24 credits with at least 15 from the following courses:

 The course will cover:

-and Medicare coverage and benefits, including policy and financial issues; and
+Social Security and Medicare coverage and benefits, including policy and financial issues;

 Written under faculty supervision on a relevant aspect of tax law.
 Must qualify for the Law School's upperclass writing requirement, and may or may not be used to satisfy that requirement.